-- Real GDP decreased at annualized rate of 31.7% in Q2 2020, the worst decline in U.S. history. - This reflected a sharp drop in personal consumption, including large declines in spending on healthcare, clothing and footwear and declines in investment.
+- Real GDP decreased at annualized rate of 31.7% in Q2 2020, the worst decline in U.S. history. - This reflected a sharp drop in personal consumption, including large declines in spending on health care, clothing and footwear.

 Wages and income